RHIT-CSSE/csse332/Homework/GarbageCollect/README.md

    structure to note if a particular region has been marked as referenced.
 Be sure you initialize all of those values to false as your start your algorithm.
-2. The algorithm I describe above is a bit similar to shortest path algorithm for walking a graph breadth first.
+2. The algorithm I describe above is a bit similar to graph search algorithm.
     If you like, you could also use recursion to solve this problem - just be aware that circular references are possible.
 3. The 2 regions that start your algorithm are the stack and latest.
-   To determine the currently accessible stack, it's the region between forth.stack\_top and forth.stack\_bot (note the stack starts high and grows to low so stack_top is the lower memory address).
-Latest is forth.latest.
+   To determine the currently accessible stack, it's the region between `forth.stack_top` and `forth.stack_bot` (note the stack starts high and grows to low so stack_top is the lower memory address).
+Latest is `forth.latest`.
 4. You'll almost certainly want to write a function that given a pointer, returns the region that it points to or null if it does not point to any real region.
 You'll use it in several places.